French president says Trump wants to achieve ceasefire at upcoming Alaska summit

 Military analysts using open-source information to monitor the battles have said Ukraine's ability to fend off those advances could be critical: Losing Pokrovsk would hand Russia an important victory ahead of the summit and could complicate Ukrainian supply lines to the Donetsk region, where the Kremlin has focused the bulk of military efforts.

-Ukrainian drones struck the Unecha station which supplies the Russian army, the statement said, adding that damage and a large fire was reported in the area around the pumping station.

-Unecha transports oil to two pipelines with an annual capacity to pump 60 million tons.
-The operation was carried out by units of the Unmanned Systems Forces of Ukraine’s army and the Main Intelligence Directorate of the Defense Ministry, the statement said.

-Cook reported from Brussels.
-Associated Press writer Samya Kullab in Kyiv, Ukraine contributed.
+Corbet reported from Paris.
+Associated Press writers Lorne Cook in Brussels and Samya Kullab in Kyiv, Ukraine, contributed to this report.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine